AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 1. Save the variable.

-To gain a deeper understanding of [Google Tag Manager Variables](https://support.google.com/tagmanager/answer/7683056?hl=en), please refer to the official documentation on [User-defined variable types for web](https://support.google.com/tagmanager/answer/7683362?hl=en).
-This resource provides comprehensive information on how to create and manage custom variables, enabling you to tailor your tag management to meet specific marketing and analytical needs effectively.
+To learn more about [Google Tag Manager Variables](https://support.google.com/tagmanager/answer/7683056?hl=en), see [User-defined variable types for web](https://support.google.com/tagmanager/answer/7683362?hl=en) in the Google documentation.
+This documentation offers detailed guidance on creating and managing custom variables to tailor your tag management for specific marketing and analytical needs.

 ### Step 2.
 Create a Custom HTML Tag

 1. In your workspace, navigate to the **Tags** section in the sidebar.
 1. Click the **New** button.
 1. In the **Tag Configuration** section, select **Custom HTML Tag**.
-1. Enter the JavaScript you need in the text area, and ensure to add a nonce attribute to the opening `<script>` tag, pointing to the variable you created in the previous step.
+1. Enter your required JavaScript in the text area, and add a nonce attribute to the opening `<script>` tag, pointing to the variable you created in the previous step.
 For example:

     ```html
     <script nonce="{{gtmNonce}}">